 The Stabilization and Reconstruction Task Force (START) was created in 2005 to respond to the increasing international demand for Canadian support and involvement in complex crises – conflicts or natural disaster – and to coordinate whole-of-government policy and program engagements in fragile states.
 Through the Stabilization and Reconstruction Task Force, the Government of Canada contributes to building peace and security in fragile and conflict-affected states throughout the world.

 - Provide leadership and operational agility by facilitating timely, coordinated responses to international crises;

 - Deliver effective programming in support of conflict management and peace-building, peacekeeping and peace operations;

 - Serve as a centre of policy excellence on fragile states and peace operations;

 - Serve as the Government of Canada's ability to respond to crisis situations.

-START contributes to DFAIT’s priority of effective global governance and international security and stability by strengthening:
+START contributes to DFATD’s priority of effective global governance and international security and stability by strengthening:

 - Institutions and civil society in crisis affected states

 - The Government of Canada’s response to crisis situations